Home

 About

-I am a Associate Professor at Michigan Technological University.
+I am a Professor of Psychology at Michigan Technological University.
 My research focuses on applied cognitive science, including decision making, memory, and computational/mathematical modeling.

 Background